Fixation dynamics on multilayer networks: Numerical results

 We focus on model 1 and examine whether these two-layer networks tend to be suppressors of selection.
 We initially placed a mutant on just one replica node in each layer.
 Therefore, there are $N\times N$ possible initial states.
 To calculate the fixation probability for a single mutant for each layer, we run the Bd process until the mutant type or the resident type fixates in the selected layer.
 For each value of $r$, we run $20N^2$ simulations starting from each of the $N^2$ initial conditions 20 times.
-We obtain the fixation probability of the mutant type for each layer as the number of the runs in which the mutant type has fixated in the selected layer divided by $20 N^2$.
+We obtain the fixation probability of the mutant type for each layer as the number of runs in which the mutant type has fixated in the selected layer divided by $20 N^2$.

-Figure~\ref{fig:four-networks} shows the relationship between the fixation probability for a single mutant and $r$ for the four two-layer networks, one per panel.
-The figure shows that both layers are suppressors of selection in all the four two-layer networks.
-Unexpectedly, we also find that the fixation probability as a function of $r$ is similar between the two layers in all the four two-layer networks.
+Figure~\ref{fig:four-networks}(a)--(d) shows the relationship between the fixation probability for a single mutant and $r$ for the four two-layer networks.
+The figure shows that both layers are suppressors of selection in all four two-layer networks.
+Unexpectedly, we also find that the fixation probability as a function of $r$ is similar between the two layers, which are different networks in terms of edges, in all four two-layer networks.